 Lin Xiaofan felt a sharp pain in his stomach.
 That was an empty shell account he had set up during the early testing of the system, one that should have been canceled long ago.

-"It was a misunderstanding, I can—"
+"It was a misunderstanding; I can—"

 "Enough!"
 Su Yuqing snatched the cash from his hand.
 "The audit ends today, and we part ways."

-"This...," Su Yuqing began hesitantly, "might be a system entry error..."
+"This...," Su Yuqing struggled to speak, "might be a system entry error..."

 "It’s not an error."
 A hoarse voice suddenly came from the doorway.

-"Such informal records..." one auditor frowned.
+"Such informal records..."
+The auditor frowned.

 "What do you and Zhao Tianming...?"